Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 The value in `version` field must follow [semantic versioning](https://semver.org/) with format `major.minor.patch`; otherwise, it will break the strategy that automation tools use to check the compatibility. `major` is for breaking changes, `minor` is for backward-compatible API changes, and `patch` is about fixes with no API changes.
 When `major` is 0, it indicates this package isn't stable for production, may includes many breaking changes frequently.
 The initial version of packages should be `0.1.0`.

 Specify the dependencies of the package in the `dependencies` field.
-These referenced pacakges will be imported automatically when developers import this package.
+These referenced packages will be imported automatically when developers import this package.
 Please check out [npm documentation](https://docs.npmjs.com/files/package.json#dependencies) for detailed syntax about specifying version ranges, but not all the syntax are tested on Unity.

 Check out the [official documentation](https://docs.unity3d.com/Manual/upm-manifestPkg.html) of `package.json` for more details.

 ### Assembly Definitions

-Starting from Unity 2017.3, [Assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) provide a way to seperate your scripts into different assemblies.
+Starting from Unity 2017.3, [Assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) provide a way to separate your scripts into different assemblies.
 Each of them acts as a library within the Unity project and has its own dependencies on other assemblies.
 Unity reduces compilation time by only rebuilding the affected assemblies instead of whole project when you make a change.
 Unity's package manager fully relies on these assembly definitions.
 [Here](https://gametorrahod.com/how-to-asmdef-upm/) is an in-depth guide for assembly definitions in Unity.

 Arranging all scripts into assembly definitions is required for packages.
 Assembly definitions will include all scripts in that folder and its subfolders, except for the subfolders with their own assembly definitions.